All images are property of Burger King.

 When we break down fast food, I’m never going to tell you definitively if it is healthy or not.

 The point of putting together posts like this is so you can decide that for yourself!

 You can, and should, make your own decisions when it comes to eating.
 Especially with something like fast food.

 I want this Burger King menu breakdown to help you be able to do that.

 I firmly believe that being knowledgeable about the nutrition of the food we eat is beneficial.
 Sure, if you’re eating Burger King, you may not be at all concerned with the nutrition.

-But, as a kid, I always used to do this, and I promise that it still holds up as delicious to this day!
+Does chicken on a burger sound odd to you?
+Well, it shouldn’t!
+As a kid, I always used to do this, and I promise that it still holds up as delicious to this day!